BAMGames/europa-universalis-rules/doc/hre.md

 From that time, the fate of the Prince-Bishopric of Münster is merged with the fate of the Archbishopric.

+However, the Archbishopric is represented as a minor without any territory if this rule is acceptable.

 ### Timeline of Jülich

 The duchy is united with Berg and Cleve at the beginning of pII (1521), and allied before.
-So the *Köln* province should in fact belong to Berg.
+So the *Jülich* province should in fact belong to Berg.

 ### The Cologne city